 They can also be a great source of proteins.

-According to the third study from Harvard University, eating red meat every day can increase the chance of developing diabetes type 2 by 19%.
+According to the third Healthline from Harvard University, eating red meat every day can increase the chance of developing diabetes type 2 by 19%.
 Therefore, it is important to limit the amount you eat to avoid such results.